Pink-Crab/WPDB-Table-Builder/README.md

 http://www.opensource.org/licenses/mit-license.html

 ## Change Log ##
+* 0.2.1 - Added in more tests, now has 100% test coverage.
+Added in more valdation around columns, tablename and indexes.
+Previously threw php errors for missing or malformed data.
+Now throw exceptions if Table has no name, a column is lacking key, null, type or length and all indexes which are foreign keys, must have a valid refierence table and column.
+No changes public methods.
-0.2.0 - Moved to composer, renamed all namespaces to match the composer format.
+* 0.2.0 - Moved to composer, renamed all namespaces to match the composer format.